BitterOcean/Digit-Recognition-Using-Tesseract/README.md

 ### Step Three: Install the tesseract.exe and config pytesseract.py
-download and install tesseract.exe at [tesseract official library](https://digi.bib.uni-mannheim.de/tesseract/?C=M;O=D) notice that, by clicking the "Last modified" at the bottom line, you can fast locate the updated version. and revise the path line in 'pytesseract.py' (if you have performed the step two correctly)
+download and install tesseract.exe at [tesseract official library](https://digi.bib.uni-mannheim.de/tesseract/?C=M;O=D) notice that, by clicking the `Last modified` at the bottom line, you can fast locate the updated version. and revise the path line in `pytesseract.py` (if you have performed the step two correctly)
 ```code
 #tesseract_cmd = 'tesseract'  # original style in the pytesseract.py
 tesseract_cmd = r'D:\Program Files (x86)\Tesseract-OCR\tesseract.exe' #change to your tesseract.exe path
 ```
 ### Step Four: Run the app
-double click 'main.py' in the left column in VSCode, press F5 to run.
+double click `main.py` in the left column in VSCode, press F5 to run.

 ## Additional
-Just put .jpg or .png image that you want to recognize in the 'views\dashboard\assets\pic\' folder, then all images will load automatically on loading the GUI.
+Just put .jpg or .png image that you want to recognize in the `views\dashboard\assets\pic\` folder, then all images will load automatically on loading the GUI.

 ## Demo 🎥
 ![demo](https://user-images.githubusercontent.com/60509979/236934728-8f191d67-2b75-490e-8b16-e217b04ae0db.gif)